martinploom/Self_driving_car_nd_project_2/writeup_report.md

 ![alt text][image5]

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because it has so few images in the dataset and network might be biased not to detect it.
+ On the other hand the 4th image (30 kmh speed limit) sign is well reprsented in the dataset.
+The rest of the images are somewhat in the middle.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).